Introduction

 processingMode: QUIESCENT

-# Processing mode for inventory update of the OPC UA server device managed objects to the Cumulocity IoT platform.
+# Processing mode for inventory update of the OPC UA server device managed objects to the Cumulocity platform.

 server: